Digital on-screen graphics by country: United Kingdom

 DOGs most commonly appear in the top-left hand corner on British channels.
-DOGs were first used on satellite and cable television systems in their early days, when broadcasts were unmarked.
+DOGs were first used by satellite and cable television channels during the early 1990s when broadcasts were traditionally unmarked.
+The first signs of marking on terrestrial television was during news broadcasts, which by 1994 had been extended to score bugs during sports broadcasts when the channel's logo began to be included as part of the score bug.
 Channel 5 was the first to use DOGs on an analogue terrestrial channel when it launched in 1997.
 The DOG was originally very bright and noticeable, and was soon toned down.
 Channel 5 said that the DOG was used to assist viewers in tuning to the new channel once its test transmissions had ceased.
 Following the rebrand to "five" in 2002 the DOG disappeared until late 2007.

 There have been two known predecessors to the digital on-screen graphic on British television, namely a small white outline rectangle that was broadcast on the screen throughout ITV's broadcast of the documentary Life by Misadventure: A Film about the Seriously Burned on 7 September 1973 to warn people that may be uncomfortable with its content, and similarly, Channel 4's infamous red triangle symbol, which was applied in the corner of the screen throughout a series of controversial late-night art films broadcast 1986–87, in addition to an ident before the films began, again in both cases to warn viewers of the content.